by Robin McMeeking

 Gradually a change came over the spirit and meaning of liberalism.
 It came surely, if gradually, to be disassociated from the laissez faire creed and to be associated with the use of governmental action for aid to those at economic disadvantage and for alleviation of their conditions.
 In this country, save for a small band of adherents to earlier liberalism, ideas and policies of this general type have virtually come to define the meaning of liberal faith.
 American liberalism as illustrated in the political progressivism of the early present century [1900s] has so little in common with British liberalism of the first part of the last century that it stands in opposition to it.

 He sees this new liberalism as a force against oppression.
 His portrayal of oppression up to the Industrial Revolution is very similar to Marx.
-Like Marx he sees the change from a land ownership based economy prevalent in Europe to a centralized manufacturing ownership based economy as the introduction of a new form of oppression.
-He believed that this new oppression was/is based on, or at least protected by, the natural rights championed by early liberals and codified in our constitution.
+Like Marx he sees the change from a hereditary land ownership based economy prevalent in Europe to an entrepreneurial centralized manufacturing ownership based economy as the introduction of a new form of oppression.
+He believed that this new oppression was/is based on, or at least protected by, the natural rights championed by early liberals and codified in our Constitution.

 These statements do not imply that these liberals should or could have foreseen the changes that would occur, due to the impact of new forces of production.
 The point is that their failure to grasp the historic position of the interpretation of liberty they put forth served later to solidify a social regime that was a chief obstacle to attainment of the ends they professed. [emphasis mine.]
 One aspect of this failure is worth especial mention.
 No one has ever seen more clearly than the Benthamites [early British liberals] that the political self-interest of rulers, if not socially checked and controlled, leads to actions that destroy liberty for the mass of people.
 Their perception of this fact was a chief ground for their advocacy of representative government, for they saw in this measure a means by which the self-interest of the rulers would be forced into conformity with the interests of their subjects.
 But they had no glimpse of the fact that private control of the new forces of production, forces which affect the life of every one, would operate in the same way as private unchecked control of political liberty.
 But they failed to perceive that social control of economic forces is equally necessary if anything approaching economic equality and liberty is to be realized. [emphasis mine.]